andrewstanton/retrocity/readme.txt

 = Does this theme support any plugins? =

-HealthSource includes support for Infinite Scroll in Jetpack.
+Retrocity includes support for Infinite Scroll in Jetpack.

 == Changelog ==